slowcyclist/auto-enter-pin/README.md

 # auto-enter-pin
-This script is meant to automatically enter the SIM pin on startup on SailfishOS.
-It should also work in Ubuntu Touch which uses the same telephony stack.
+This script is meant to automatically enter the SIM pin on startup on SailfishOS and Ubuntu-Touch/Ubports which both use the same telephony stack.

 The script can handle dual-SIM configurations, and even controling in which order the SIMs should come up.

 ## Why do I want this?

 * Whenever I boot my phone I want it to be online.
- Even if sailfish boots fast, I just do not want to wait until I can enter my pin.
+ Even if the OS boots fast, I just do not want to wait until I can enter my pin.
  With this script I just press the power button and put the phone back in my pocket.

 * There is no reduced security : the phone lock code (with automatic lock) already